 - iShares 2018 S&P AMT-Free Municipal Bond Series ETF (MUAG)

-High Yield Municipal Bonds
+High Yield Municipal Bond ETFs

 High yield municipal bonds, like high yield corporate bonds, offer investors higher income than other types of muni bonds.
 But this yield comes with a price: these bonds are issued by municipalities with lower credit ratings.
 As a result, their principal can experience larger short-term declines than the higher-quality segments of the market.
 So enjoy the yield if you have a long-term horizon, but make sure you’re aware of the risks before you invest.

 - SPDR Nuveen S&P High Yield Municipal Bond ETF (HYMB)